ashmitchoudhar27/WASTE-MANAGEMENT/README.txt

+PROBLEM STATEMENT NO: 144
-WASTE-MANAGEMENT
+PROBLEM TITLE:  E- WASTE-MANAGEMENT

 Overview
-Welcome to Waste Management, a simple yet efficient tool for managing waste in your community or organization.
+Welcome to DOMESTIC Waste Management, a simple yet efficient tool for managing waste in your community or organization.
 This project aims to provide a convenient platform for tracking waste collection, disposal, and recycling activities.

 Features
 User-Friendly Interface: Intuitive interface for easy navigation and operation.